 Once all of the liquid is absorbed, stir in the chopped cilantro and lime juice.
 Taste and adjust the seasonings as desired.
 I love throwing in some red pepper flakes, but this is optional.

-- For anyone who likes to meal prep, this cilantro lime rice can be frozen!
+For anyone who likes to meal prep, this cilantro lime rice can be frozen!
 Make sure it has cooled completely before transferring it to a container.
-It will keep in the freezer for about 1 month.
+It will keep in the freezer for up to 2 months.

 You may also like…